T-Spoon/Ktorfit/docs/index.md

 All your parameters annotated with @Part wil be combined and send as MultiPartFormDataContent

 ## RequestConverter
-Ktor is using Coroutines, so by default your functions in your interfaces needs to be **suspend** functions.
+Because Ktor relies on Coroutines by default your functions need to have the suspend modifier.
+Alternatively you can use #Flow or Call

 To change this you can use a RequestConverter:

 You can add RequestConverter on your Ktorfit object.